Mincka/DMArchiver/README.md

 Download a macOS build from the [project releases](https://github.com/Mincka/DMArchiver/releases).

-Then run the tool in a Terminal.
+Then run Terminal and execute the following commands:
 ```
+$ cd Downloads
 $ ./dmarchiver
 ```